marklagendijk/lodash-deep/README.md

 #### returns
 Type: `*`

-Either the old value, or the new (default) value.
+Either the existing, unchanged value, or the new (default) value.

 ``` javascript
 var object = {